 Unsalted butter.
 Will be stirred into the pie filling for a rich flavor.

 Vanilla Extract.
 Adds vanilla flavor to the filling.

 How to Make Lemon Pie – Step-by-Step

-STEP 1: In a medium non-reactive saucepan combine the sugar, cornstarch, half and half, lemon zest, and lemon juice (photos 1-4).
+In a medium non-reactive saucepan (see FAQ section below) combine the sugar, cornstarch, half and half, lemon zest, and lemon juice (photos 1-4).
 Cook over medium-high heat, stirring often, until mixture starts to bubble.

 When cooking with an acidic ingredient like lemon juice it’s important to use a pan made of a material that will not react chemically to the acid.

 Here are examples of non-reactive pans: stainless steel, glass, ceramic or one that is coated with enamel.

 It is a process of combining egg yolks with a small amount of a hot liquid to allow them to temperature adjust before being fully mixed into a larger batch of hot liquid (like this lemon pie filling).
 If the egg yolks are added directly to the larger mixture they can cook and curdle.
 This process is used when creating a hot custard or ice cream recipe.